 First of all, let’s look at recruiting agencies, as they are often job hunters’ first port of call.
 There are thousands of recruiting agencies in Japan and they remain a very popular resource for both hiring companies and job seekers.

 However, as I mentioned above, companies typically don’t use recruiting agents for entry-level hires due to the fees.
-Agencies in Japan usually charge their clients a fee in the range of 30% – 35% (or more!) of the candidate’s starting salary, so that works out, for example, to a 1.35 million JPY fee for hiring someone on a 4.5 million JPY salary.
+Agencies in Japan usually charge their clients a fee in the range of 30% – 35% (or more) of the candidate’s starting salary, so that works out, for example, to a 1.35 million JPY fee for hiring someone on a 4.5 million JPY salary.

 If you’re a startup company (or even a more established company keeping an eye on your expenses) and open to hiring someone junior to train up, you’re more likely to want to save your money and use a different recruiting channel, such as contacting a bootcamp directly, using referrals, or LinkedIn, or job boards, etc.

-If you want to find a good, reliable recruiter, I recommend asking people in your network for referrals (it’s what I do when I need a recruiter outside IT).
+If you want to find a helpful, reliable recruiter, I recommend asking people in your network for referrals (it’s what I do when I need a recruiter outside IT).
 Also, it’s often the individual, not the organisation they work for, that drives the level of service you receive.
 You can have a great experience with one recruiter and a bad experience with another from the same team.
 So ask around, check out their LinkedIn profiles, check out their websites (avoid if their website looks like they made it on Wix in 10 minutes), and so on.

 A good agent will be open and honest, be able to answer questions about the role and company, work with you on salary negotiations, and (this is a big one) help you prepare for interviews.